-Countries may consider receiving detainees from Guantánamo as residents or, alternatively, as refugees or asylees or with some form of temporary entry and an application for refugee status to be facilitated thereafter.
+Countries may consider receiving detainees from Guantánamo as refugees or asylees or with some form of temporary entry and an application for refugee status to be facilitated thereafter.
 Other detainees might qualify for family reunification or another legal status in the country, depending on family ties or prior residence.
 Still others may be granted some other form of legal protection.